Muts256/Active-Directory-Monitoring/README.md

 - <b> SIEM Installation & Configuration</b>
   - [Active Directory Monitoring Using Sysmon and Splunk](https://github.com/Muts256/Active-Directory-Attack)

+Active Directory (AD) monitoring using Sysmon and Splunk to enhance security visibility.
+Configured Sysmon on the domain controller and a Windows 10 client joined to the domain to capture critical security events.
+This setup improves threat detection and incident response capabilities by providing deeper insights into system and user activity.

 Objectives:
   - To enhance the analyst's practical skills using SIEM-Splunk.